The original article was created in 2010, it was updated in 2016.

-If incarcerations to prison are statistically rare events (based on the preceding numbers) and we do it more than any other country in the world, then we have a paradox; there is no easy explanation.
+If incarcerations to prison are statistically rare events (based on the preceding numbers) and we do it more than any other country in the world, then we have a paradox; there is no easy explanation as to why.

-Remarks, observations and pure guesses from us are identified in italics.
-Data from the report are noted below our remarks:
+Remarks from us are identified in italics.
+Data from the report are noted below:

 Most felony convictions do not end up in prison.

 Charges are reduced for most defendants to induce guilty pleas.
-It’s pure observation on our part but our belief that most offenders are charged with multiple but related crimes, thus a large number of charges are dropped to induce plea bargaining.
+It’s pure observation but our belief that most offenders are charged with multiple but related crimes, thus a large number of charges are dropped to induce plea bargaining.

 Life sentences are very rare.

 A small percentage of offenders were sentenced for three or more felonies.
-It’s pure observation on our part but our belief that most offenders are charged with multiple crimes, thus a large number of charges are dropped to induce plea bargaining.
+It’s our belief that most offenders are charged with multiple crimes, thus a large number of charges are dropped to induce plea bargaining.

 Crime is a young man’s endeavor.